 Posts that mention the name Turok

-“I was playing the first Mass Effect while she enjoyed it as a spectator, and she fell in love with the name ‘Tali’Zorah’ the instant we met the Quarian being hunted by Fist.
+Adam said the name was his wife’s idea.
+She was watching him play the original Mass Effect and she “fell in love with the name (…) the instant we met the Quarian being hunted by Fist.”

-Other video game baby names: Dovahkiin, Kain, Kairi, Raiden, Rinoa, Zelda.
+P.S.
+Other video game-inspired baby names include Dovahkiin, Kain, Kairi, Raiden, Rinoa, Zelda.
 Not Turok, though.

 Were any babies named Turok in 2002?